12k-kushal/segmenting-artery-calcification/README.md

 # DLMIA
-orCaScore challenge
+orCaScore challenge".

 Run the code using main.ipynb